jackaltx/ispconfig-audit.d/howtoforge_article.md

 The complete documentation, script, and examples are available at: <https://github.com/jackaltx/ispconfig-audit.d>

-Start your first security audit today—because every misconfiguration you don't know about is a potential security incident waiting to happen.

 ---

-*The ISPConfig3 Security Audit Tool is developed by the ISPConfig community and powered by Anthropic's Claude AI for professional security analysis.*
+*The ISPConfig3 Security Audit Tool is developed for the ISPConfig community and powered by Anthropic's Claude AI for professional security analysis.*